SimranNaik25/Weather-App-using-Django-./README.md

-github with error in html code the eror solved by rendering html page commited the error through github
+github with error in views.py code

+the eror solved by returning the weather data

+commited the error through github